Partners Of The Chronically Unfaithful

 I’m a firm believer that the concept of sex addiction fits many people who repeatedly engage in behavior (a) they know is wrong, (b) which will clearly result in devastating consequences upon discovery, and (c) which they have unsuccessfully tried to stop or control despite their sincere desire to do so.
 It is this last criterion that is the source of so much confusion and controversy.
 Is the alleged absence of control real or just an excuse?
 This is a worthwhile and vexing question, especially since attempts to stop are not evident to others until the point of discovery and can’t be proven.

-As I've written elsewhere, there are explanations other than sexual compulsion to explain chronic sexual betrayal, and none of them are pretty.
+As I've previously written, there are explanations other than sexual compulsion to explain chronic sexual betrayal, and none of them are pretty.
 Maybe the person somehow doesn't think this is wrong to do, hasn't fully appreciated the degree of damage this causes, has some sort of mental illness, feels entitled to act this way, or simply doesn't care.
 Fundamentally this means that a person who repeatedly engages in sexual deception, especially if he or she has promised to stop this behavior, is either ignorant, impaired, unethical or addicted.